ATA82/ata82.github.io/about.md

 However, from time to time I may revisit my roots as a computer scientist and provide content on general topics in this field, including the subject of our time, **Artificial Intelligence**.
-And because I believe that science and ethics must go hand in hand, I might also address broader ethical questions related to science.
+And because I believe that science and ethics must go hand in hand, I might also address ethical questions related to science.

 My overall aim is to make complex topics within my field more accessible and engaging.

 ---

 ## About Me

-I'm a dedicated bioinformatician passionate about the intersection of biology, medicine, and data science.
+I'm a dedicated bioinformatician at the intersection of biology, medicine, and data science.
 With an advanced background in bioinformatics research, I specialize in transforming complex data into clear, actionable insights.

 My work is rooted in:
 - **Omics Data Analysis:** Leveraging transcriptomics, genomics proteomics, and